xiaohuiyan/BTM/README.md

 ## Usage ##

-The code includes a complete toy example, you can run it by:
+The code includes a runnable example, you can run it by:

        $ script/runExample.sh

 It trains BTM over the documents in *sample-data/doc_info.txt* and output the topics.
 The doc_info.txt contains all the training documents, where each line represents one document with words separated by space as:
 > word1 word2 word3 ....

 (*Note: the sample data is only used for illustration of the usage of the code.
 It is not the data set used in the paper.*)

-You can easily change the paths of data files and parameters in *script/runExample.sh* to run over your own data.
+You can change the paths of data files and parameters in *script/runExample.sh* to run over your own data.

 Indeed, the *runExample.sh* processes the input documents in 4 steps.

 **1. Index the words in the documents**
-   To simplified the main training procedure, we provide a python script to map each word to a unique ID (starts from 0) in the documents.
+   To simplify the main code, we provide a python script to map each word to a unique ID (starts from 0) in the documents.

     $ python script/indexDocs.py <doc_pt> <dwid_pt> <voca_pt>
-    	doc_ptinput docs to be indexed, each line is a doc with the format "word word ..." dwid_pt   output docs after indexing, each line is a doc with the format "wordId wordId ..." voca_pt   output vocabulary file, each line is a word with the format "wordIdword"
+    	doc_pt    input docs to be indexed, each line is a doc with the format "word word ..." dwid_pt   output docs after indexing, each line is a doc with the format "wordId wordId ..." voca_pt   output vocabulary file, each line is a word with the format "wordId     word"

 **2. Topic learning**
    The next step is to train the model using the documents represented by word ids.